-Milk, hard cheeses and yogurt are great for teenage bodies.
-They are a source of calcium, phosphorus and protein, which are crucial for developing healthy bones.
+Milk, hard cheese and yogurt are sources of calcium, phosphorus and protein, which are important nutrients for bone health.

-Despite an increased need for calcium, it is very common for teens to fall short of their recommended daily intake – particularly girls.
+Teens have an increased need for calcium, and it is very common for them to fall short of their recommended daily intake – particularly girls.
 The latest National Diet and Nutrition Survey reported that 19% of 11- to 18- year old girls are not getting the calcium they need from food.

 If teenage girls are worried about the fat content in dairy foods – they need not be!
-There are a plenty of lower-calorie options available; semi-skimmed, 1% fat and skimmed milk, as well as low-fat yogurt and reduced-fat cheeses.
-These are a good options as they contain all the calcium but fewer calories than whole milk products.
+There are plenty of lower-fat options available; semi-skimmed, 1% fat and skimmed milk, as well as low-fat yogurt and reduced-fat cheeses.
+These are good options as they contain all the calcium but fewer calories than whole milk products.

 Foods from the dairy group also contain other important nutrients such as vitamin B12, riboflavin (also known as vitamin B2), iodine, phosphorus and potassium.